 Why are UX design strategy and human-centered design important in the software development process?
 Because design helps create products that truly add value and serve people, not computers.
 Good UX design will simplify tasks and make everyday lives easier.
 Every founder or CEO, and every UX designer alike, should always think about the impact the design will have on the overall user experience.
 If the product or service design isn't easy to use, doesn't solve problems and isn't aligned with natural human habits and market tendencies, it’s destined to fail.

-User experience (UX) can be understood as a net force of psychology (behavior and mind), sociology (social relationships, social interaction, and culture) and new technologies expression (programming, applications, digital products, software, hardware).
+User experience (UX) can be understood as a net force of psychology (behavior and mind), sociology (social relationships, social interaction, and culture) and new technologies expression (programming, applications, digital products or services, software, hardware).
 UX design is focused on the interaction between a user and a product and is oriented at maximizing the ergonomics of this communication.
-User experience design encompasses all aspects of the end-user’s interaction with the company, its services, and its products.
+User experience design is the process that encompasses all aspects of the interaction design between the end-users and the company, its services, and its products.

-UX design focuses on having a deep understanding of users, their needs, values, abilities, and limitations.
-It is the process of increasing customer satisfaction by improving the level of usability and pleasure provided through the interaction between a customer and a product.
-In the simplest words, UX design is about making the user’s connection to the product the best it can be, making their journey of using the product as easy and productive or fun as possible.
+Every user experience design project is based on a deep understanding of users, their needs, values, as well as their abilities and limitations.
+It is oriented at increasing customer satisfaction by improving the level of design usability and pleasure provided through the interaction between a customer and a product.
+In the simplest words, UX design is about making the user’s connection to the product the best it can be and creating a user journey through the product or service as easy and productive or fun as possible.

-The basic reason is that UX design increases the user experience.
-Good user experience design improves the adoption of the product.
+The basic reason of any UX design is to increase the quality of the user experience.
+Great UX design improves the adoption of the product.
 If the UX design of a website, product or service is successful, business owners will enjoy two important benefits: happy customers and increased sales.
-To achieve these benefits, our aim should be to align the goals of the user experience with the goals of the business.
+To achieve these benefits, we should be oriented at aligning the goals of the user experience with the goals of the business.

-For example, if a user’s experience goal is to perform some sort of action, then the business goal needs to be making that action as useful (to solve problems and needs that user currently has), usable (to make it clear from usability’s point of view) and attractive (to give the user some pleasure in contact with the product) as possible.
-Achievement of this user experience goal will be profitable: a satisfied, well-informed user will return; a frustrated one will not.
+For instance, if a user’s experience goal is to perform some sort of action, then the business goal is to facilitate that action - and a UX designer has to make that task as easy and attractive (to give the user some pleasure in contact with the product) as possible.
+Achieving this user experience goal will bring business profits: a satisfied, well-informed user will return; a frustrated one will not.

 The undisputed advantage of UX design strategy in the software development process is the reduction of development costs.
-UX designers help to keep a project within budget, save time and diminish software development costs.
-User research, prototyping (in this article we described why low-fidelity prototype matters), and usability testing mean that development time is targeted on the functionalities that really matter.
-This focused approach means less risk of feature creep, a good choice of relevant content and better product design specifications – which is helpful for the front-end development team.
+UX designers help to keep a project within a budget, saves time and diminishes the software development costs.
+User research, prototyping (in this article we described why low-fidelity prototype matters), and usability testing mean that development time is focused on the functionalities that really matter.
+This focused approach to interaction design means less risk of feature creep, a good choice of relevant content and better product design specifications – which are helpful for the front-end development team as well.

 Because of UX design, programmers can keep their attention on the functional logic and technical implementation, instead of visualizing user interface.
-Good UX design specification documents (detailed documents, which provide information about a product, such as a user interface design details and technicalities: colors, fonts and measurements, interactions, flows, behaviors, and functionality) can be used as the base guideline documentation for developers.
-It can help them in communication and cooperation with each other and to stay focused on their own part of the work – what keeps safe their valuable time and help them to feel more confident at the project design.
-UX design takes care of the software development team and guides it throughout the project duration.
+Good UX design specification documents (detailed documents, which provide information about a product, such as UI design details and technicalities: colors, fonts and measurements, interactions, flows, behaviors, and functionality, etc.) can be used as the base guideline documentation for developers.
+It can help them in communication and cooperation with each other and to stay focused on their own part of the work, keeping their valuable time safe and helping them to feel more confident at project design.
+In other words, UX design takes care of the software development team and guides it throughout the project duration.

-The UX design is all about ensuring that no aspect of a user’s experience with the product happens without conscious and explicit intent.
-This means a UX designer has to consider every possible action the user is likely to take and understanding the user’s expectations at every step of the way through that process.
+The UX design is all about ensuring that every aspect of a user’s experience with the product happens without conscious and explicit intent.
+This means a UX designer has to consider every possible action the user is likely to take and arrive at an understanding of the user’s expectations or desires at every step of the way through that process.

-The UX design strategy can be divided into five key phases: understanding & researching, analysis, wireframing, prototyping, and evaluation.
+The UX design strategy can be divided into six key phases: understanding, researching, analysis, wireframing, prototyping, and evaluation.

 While the design process typically takes place in that order, it’s important to remember that UX design is an iterative process.
 It is necessary to check the usability level of the designed product after the whole process and make changes if necessary.

 To achieve this goal, UX designers must first study the very core of the problem(s).
-In this phase, a UX designer carries out contextual and individual interviews, observing users in a real environment, competition analysis, and conducting brainstorming workshops with the clients to understand users, their needs, behaviors, motivations, user's goals and learn about their perspectives is invaluable in this research phase.
+In this phase, a UX designer carries out contextual and individual interviews, observes users in a real environment and analyses the competition.
+Conducting brainstorming workshops with the clients to understand users, their needs, behaviors, motivations, user's goals and learn about their perspectives is invaluable in this research phase.

 After the UX analysis, it’s the time to dress up insights from the previous stages in the low fidelity skeleton of the product – wireframes.
 UX designers use wireframing to design digital products at a structural level.
 A wireframe is generally used to layout content and functionality on a graphical user interface (GUI), which considers user needs and user journeys.
-It happens on an early stage, and it serves to establish a basic structure (architecture) of information, navigation design, and interface design before visual design and content are added.
+It happens in an early stage, and it serves to establish the basic information architecture, navigation design, and interface design before adding the visual layer and content.

 The most important benefit of wireframing is that it provides an early version of the product for you to review with both your internal and external stakeholders.
 Adjustments can be made easily to the wireframes before moving on to the more complicated process of technical development.